Wayne Winchester takes enormous pride in all his work. Whether it's basic repairs or a full restoration, attention to detail is guaranteed.

 The client may also be constrained by budget, in which case a clear understanding of expectations and the finished result must be fully understood before any work is commenced.

 To coincide with the ‘Evolution of the Surfboard’ Exhibition, Wayne will have a limited number of T’shirts, caps, stubby holders and vintage surf postcards for sale.
 These will be available at the exhibition and for sale on the website late 2019.
 Stay tuned!

 Wayne Winchester has been making, collecting and restoring surfboards since 1972.
 He is widely regarded as a master craftsman in vintage surfboard restoration and operates his current business on the south coast of Western Australia, between Albany and Denmark.
 This pristine and spectacularly beautiful location provides the perfect opportunity for Wayne to pursue his passion for surfing and the artistry of surfboards.

 An exhibition of vintage and modern surfboardS

-Check out the some of the boards Wayne has been repairing and restoring in the workshop in 2018.
+Check out some of the boards Wayne has been repairing and restoring in the workshop in 2019.

 Always up for a challenge, Wayne’s next revamp will be a 1983 Town and Country, Hawaiian twin fin, shaped by Nigel Perrow.

 After approximately 35 hours work, this board has now been taken from an ugly duckling back to the beautiful board it originally was